Writeup for the Mr. Robot room on TryHackMe.

 Reverse Shell

-Once the payload was executed, we established a shell as the daemon
+Once the payload was executed, we established a shell as the daemon user.

-Exploring the file system revealed a hashed password in the /home/robot
+Exploring the file system revealed a hashed password in the /home/robot directory.
+The hash was cracked using Crackstation, resulting in the password sayajin23.
+With this password, we gained access to the robot account.

 Privilege Escalation